List of Grishaverse characters: Nina Zenik

 Nina Zenik is a seventeen-year-old Grisha Heartrender and former soldier of the Ravkan Second Army — until she was captured by Matthias.
 She betrayed his trust to protect him from Grisha spies, choosing to stay in Ketterdam in the hope of finding a way to free him from Hellgate.
 She was initially recruited to join the Dime Lions, but after meeting Inej, who brought a counteroffer from Kaz, decided to join the Dregs instead.
-She works at the White Rose brothel, specializing in altering clients’ moods.
+Nina worked at the White Rose brothel, specializing in altering clients’ moods before it is destroyed in an attack.
 She has fair skin, thick brown hair and green eyes, and is described as round and voluptuous.
 After Matthias's death she embarks on a reconnaissance mission into Fjerda where she eventually becomes engaged to Hanne Brum, who has disguised herself as Fjerda's Prince Rasmus.
 Rather than rejoin the Grisha or Crows, she decides to stay in Fjerda.